Guest Post • Guide to US Applications

 Top 5 Pleasant Surprises Awaiting You at Your US College

-Individual choice and liberty are some of the founding values of the United States.
+Individual choice and liberty are some of the founding values of the US.
 And colleges in the US are a microcosm of those values.
 A US college experience is designed around the central idea of academic and personal freedom.

 Most importantly, US colleges allow a degree of personal freedom that is unfamiliar in India, because college students are considered adults.
 For example, girls and boys often live in the same dorm (but not as roommates), and there’s no moral policing of interactions with the opposite sex.